 Typical for caries: fissures and others

-natural grooves, approximal surfaces, cervical region.
+natural depressions, approximal surfaces, cervical region.

 As a rule, the spots are single, there is some symmetry of the lesion